behavioral-data/bdatasets-backend/footer.md

 UW CSE faculty or staff [sponsor them](https://sponsor.cs.washington.edu/).
 Despite the name "sponsor," this is absolutely _free_ for both parties.
 Guest accounts last up to two years and can be renewed indefinitely.
-This is the way to grant NLP friends in UW EE and UW linguistics access to nlp-corpora.

-_Please note that nlp-corpora is only available within the University of Washington.
+_Please note that bdatasets is only available within the University of Washington.
 We cannot grant access to any external people or parties._